40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/Active-Passive-ELB-ILB/README.md

 # Design

-In Microsoft Azure, this central security service hub is commonly implemented using local VNET peering.
-The central security services hub component will receive, using user defined routing (UDR), all or specific traffic that needs inspection going to/comming from on-prem networks or public internet.
+In Microsoft Azure you can deploy a Active Passive pair of FortiGate VM's that communicate with each other and the Azure fabric.
+The ForitGate setup will receive the to be inspected traffic using user defined routing (UDR).
+You can send all or specific traffic that needs inspection going to/coming from on-prem networks or public internet by changing the UDR routing.

 This Terraform template will automatically deploy a full working environment containing the the following components.